breatheco-de/the-misspell-chalenge/README.md

 1. Find one misspell on any of the 4Geeks lessons, projects or exercises and create a `pull request` with the fix.

+        or
+2. Add something in the lesson, all the misspells have already been fixed

 > **IMPORTANT**: Please find another project to fix, this project has already been fixed enough 😂